Why Claire Danes Decided Not to Do Titanic With Leonardo DiCaprio

 Ron Galella, Ltd./Ron Galella Collection via Getty Images

-The Homeland actress told Shepard she has "zero" regrets about turning down the role.
+The Homeland actress then explained to Shepard why she has "zero" regrets about turning down the role.

 "I was just really clear about it," Danes said.
 "I wasn't conflicted, I wasn't."